Zavy86/docker-course/topics/19-local-development-workflow/README.md

 ---

-Let’s assume we want to modify something in the code of our project.
+Let's assume we want to modify something in the code of our project.

 Open the `server.js` file: